-5 Baseline Monitoring
+5 Baseline Water Quality Monitoring

-Project baseline monitoring at sites WQ1 to 5 commenced in November 2017.
-The primary purpose of this baseline monitoring is to understand non-Project related water quality effects (with a focus on pH and sediment) in the immediate freshwater environment.
+Project baseline stream water quality sampling at sites WQ1 to 5 commenced in November 2017.
+The primary purpose of this baseline monitoring is to understand non-Project related water quality (with a focus on pH and sediment) in the immediate and wider freshwater environment.
 This baseline has been undertaken with reference to the trigger event of 25mm in 24 hours and has a relationship to high stream flow conditions in the Mangapepeke and Mimi Stream catchments.

-Samples, using a stream level calibrated sampler, have been collected from four rainfall events to date.
-Samples were analysed for turbidity, pH and TSS with the results outlined in Appendix 2.
+Samples, using a stream level calibrated sampler, have been collected from nine rainfall events to date.
+The total rainfall for these events range from 25 - 170 mm within a 24 hour period, Samples were analysed for turbidity, pH and Total Suspended Solids (TSS) with the results outlined in Annexure 2.